beehive-lab/TornadoVM/assembly/src/docs/14_FAQ.md

 ## 9. Does TornadoVM support only OpenCL devices?

-No. Currently, TornadoVM supports two compiler backends and therefore, is able to generate OpenCL and PTX code depending on the user hardware and preference.
-We are planning on implementing additional compiler backends to further increase support.
+No. Currently, TornadoVM supports two compiler backends and therefore, it is able to generate OpenCL and PTX code depending on the hardware configuration.

 ## 10. Why is it called a VM?